sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 Let us break this step by step:
 - We first declare a simple target `List` containing integer values.
-- We then define a `sumList` function, which accepts:
+- We then define a `sumList` function, which accepts the following:
 	- A list of integers `l`.
-	- A function `f`, which accepts an `Int`, and returns an `Int`.
+	- A function `f`, which accepts an `Int` and returns an `Int`.
 - We then define another nested function.
-This one is declared because we need to keep track of the summation in some way, hence we include a head (*`h`*) and a tail (*`t`*) parameters, along with the function `f`.
+This one is declared because we need to keep track of the summation somehow; hence we include a head (*`h`*) and a tail (*`t`*) parameters, along with the function `f`.
 - Next, we check if the tail `t` is empty (*empty list*).
 If it is, we return the result of the function `f` applied to the head `h` (*in this case, the last element of the list*)
-- Else, if list is not empty, we apply the function `f` to `h`, and add that to a recursive call of `sumNumbers`, changing the head and tail values.
+- Else, if the list is not empty, we apply the function `f` to `h` and add that to a recursive call of `sumNumbers`, changing the head and tail values.
 - Next, we make sure to call the `sumNumbers` function as initialization.
-- Finally, we declare an `intSquared` function, which accepts an `Int`, and returns the squared value as `Int`.
-We call our function, and get what we expected.
+- Finally, we declare an `intSquared` function, which accepts an `Int` and returns the squared value as `Int`.
+We call our function and get what we expect.

 ##### **Output**
 ```
 res61: Int = 30
 ```

-This is confusing at first, but when getting used to, is extremely powerful: We can compose functions in terms of other functions, while explicitly declaring the expected types in every step.
-This is not only excellent for abstraction, but is also safe and pure.
+This is confusing at first, but it's extremely powerful when getting used to it: We can compose functions in terms of other functions while explicitly declaring the expected types in every step.
+This is not only excellent for abstraction but is also safe and pure.

-The nice thing about higher-order functions, is that Scala already implements some extremely useful ones:
+The nice thing about higher-order functions is that Scala already implements some extremely useful ones:
-- `map`: We use it to iterate over a collection, and then apply a function to each element of the collection.
+- `map`: We use it to iterate over a collection and then apply a function to each collection element.
 - `flatMap`:
 - `filter`:
 - `reduce`:

 ## 1. map
-Remember we declared a function that went over all elements of a list recursively, and applied some operation, such as squaring each element?
-Well, map does exactly that, only we can implement it in a single line of code:
+Remember we declared a function that went over all elements of a list recursively and applied some operation, such as squaring each element?
+Well, `map` does exactly that, only we can implement it in a single line of code:

 ##### **Code**
 ```Scala